VirgilSecurity/demo-twilio-backend-nodejs/FAQ.md

 - Enterprise: In this mode developer runs their own instance of Private Key Escrow or end-users can manage their private keys manually.
 There is nothing stored by Virgil except the corresponding public key for each private key.

-##How many public/provate key pair can each user have?
+## How many public/provate key pair can each user have?
 At this time there is no limit.
 Depending on the application you can and sometimes should generate a new public/private key pair as often as "per session".

 ## Does Virgil use standard encryption?
 Yes.
 Additional details can be found in our technical specification.

+## How can I add history my Twilio UP Messaging channel and maintain end-to-end encryption?
+Virgil provides sample application services for Twilio IP Messaging that, at developers discretion, can run history service for each channel where this behavior is appropriate.
+This service effectively re-encrypts history for any user who is authrorized to see this information.

 ## Do I have to pick specific configuration?
 For example if I pick NSA Suite B compliance.
-Will this
-break compartibility with other users?
+Will this break compartibility with other users?
 No. Virgil uses Crypgraphic Agility which allows different users, platforms and even individuals files or chat sessions to have individually selected crypgraphic parameters.
 Our library automatically detects which parameters were used and uses appropriate settings to decrypt content.
 Developers have full control over this funtionality however we generally recommend sticking to defaults selected by Virgil as we continuously evaluate and update best practices.
 Current defaults can be found in our Technical Specifications.

-## How can I add history my Twilio UP Messaging channel and maintain end-to-end encryption?
-Virgil provides sample application services for Twilio IP Messaging that, at developers discretion, can run history service for each channel where this behavior is appropriate.
-This service effectively re-encrypts history for any user who is authrorized to see this information.